NxPKG/khulnasoft-docs/content/dns/manage-dns-records/how-to/create-dns-records.md

 {{<Aside type="note">}}

-If your domain is added to Cloudflare by a hosting partner, manage your DNS records via the hosting partner.
+If your domain is added to Khulnasoft by a hosting partner, manage your DNS records via the hosting partner.

 {{</Aside>}}